 The campus houses Maine's only College of Dental Medicine, the College of Pharmacy, and the Westbrook College of Health Professions, which offers undergraduate and graduate programs in several allied health fields.
-The 41-acre campus also includes the Center for Global Humanities, Art Gallery and Maine Women Writers Collection.
+In 2025, UNE COM will be relocated to a brand-new building on the Portland Campus.
+The move will allow UNE COM to train more doctors and anatomists, and bring together all of UNE’s health professions programs on an interprofessional campus.
+The 41-acre campus also includes the Center for Global Humanities, Art Gallery, and Maine Women Writers Collection.

 Portland is one of the nation's most livable small cities with an incredible natural environment, friendly people, a wealth of arts and cultural institutions, and major medical facilities for internships and clinical rotations.

-Our students from Maine have the opportunity to spend a semester or academic year in Tangier, taking courses taught in English as they stay on track with their majors and explore the culture of Morocco and city of Tangier at no additional cost.
+UNE students have the opportunity to spend a semester or academic year in Tangier, taking courses taught in English as they stay on track with their majors and explore the culture of Morocco and city of Tangier at no additional cost.

 Students have access to fabulous Moroccan cities like Casablanca, Fez, and Marrakesh, as well as to the natural wonders of the Atlas Mountains and the Sahara Desert.
 Spain is a mere 40 minutes away by ferry, and it is just a short ride after that to UNE's program in Seville.